codemanson-afk/Photopol/README.md

 The report represents the third-party review and should be understood as such; its findings and conclusions belong to the party that produced the report.

-""" Photopol — One AI Workspace for Every Image
+## Photopol — One AI Workspace for Every Image

 Create.
 Edit.
 Enhance.
 Resize.
-Export."""
+Export.##

 ## Stack